 Go ahead and remove your existing toilet seat by unscrewing the bolts behind the seat.
 After removing your seat, you'll see the two holes which will be used to secure your mounting bracket.
 Place the mounting bracket on top of these two holes, and then secure the bracket with the nuts and bolts which came with your bidet.

 Once the mounting bracket is secured to your toilet, the bidet slides on to the bracket and attaches to your toilet.
 On most bidet models, you'll hear an audible "click" which lets you know when the bidet is properly fastened.

-Connecting to Water Supply - Behind your toilet you'll find a water valve, with a hose connecting to the bottom of the water tank.
+Behind your toilet you'll find a water valve, with a hose connecting to the bottom of the water tank.
 First, turn off the water intake by closing the valve.
 This stops the water, preventing it from passing on through to the hose.
 Then unscrew the hose from the water valve.
 Again, make sure you've closed the valve first or else you're gonna get wet!

 Now, find the metal T-connection which came with your shipment and fasten it to the valve.
 It's called a T-connection because it's shaped like the letter "T" and allows the water to run two different ways - one way will be back to your water tank, and the other way will be to the bidet.

 Once the T-Connection has been secured to the water valve, reconnect the hose to your water tank by securing it to the top end of the T-connection.
 Secure a second hose (also included with your shipment) to the other opening of the T-connection.
 Connect the other end of this hose to your bidet.
 Use a wrench to tighten all connections.
 Turn the water supply back on, and check for leaks.
 Congratulations on learning how to install a bidet!